succinctlabs/sp1/book/getting-started/install.md

 This will install two things:

-1. The `succinct` Rust toolchain which has support for the `riscv32im-succinct-zkvm-elf` compilation target
+1. The `succinct` Rust toolchain which has support for the `riscv32im-succinct-zkvm-elf` compilation target.
 2. `cargo prove` CLI tool that will let you compile provable programs and then prove their correctness.

 You can verify the installation by running `cargo prove --version`: